This is Part 1 in my mobile home bathroom project.

 For the bottom part of vanity, I scrubbed it with soap and water (several times to remove grime) and then painted it with a dark gray high gloss oil paint and updated the fixture with a brushed nickel T-bar cabinet knob.
 As you can see, I’ve also pulled up some of the carpet.
 It was mainly because I didn’t want it even touching my paint job. 🙂

-Check out the finished bathroom vanity here!
+Check out the finished bathroom vanity here in Part 2!